-Guillotine Press is a variation of the Bench Press which specifically targets the upper chest with secondary emphasis on the front shoulders.
+Guillotine Press exercise is a variation of the Bench Press which specifically targets the upper chest with secondary emphasis on the front shoulders.

 The interesting thing about this pressing exercise is that the angle limits the involvement of the triceps in the movement.